lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 |[<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_live_sm.png" height = "75" width = "110">](http://mtl.how/live) We selected a Team Vision to orient our learning throughout the MTL program.
 We will hold this vision up as a reminder of our shared goals to orient our learning throughout MTL. | Select a team lead and email Team PSD to set up our standing team meeting time. |

-# Considerations for selecting a team lead.
+### Considerations for selecting a team lead.

-## Role of Team Lead
+### Role of Team Lead

 1. Main point of contact between the team and *Modeling to Learn* facilitators for scheduling MTL-related team meetings.

 2. Develops facility with the *MTL* resources to be able to help team members trouble-shoot - especially the ones used most frequently: mtl.how/live (for screen-sharing during meetings), mtl.how/data (the data user interface), mtl.how/sim (the simulation user interface)
 3. Provides leadership during MTL sessions, encouraging team participation in discussions and serving as computer simulation lead under the facilitators' guidance

-## Characteristics of Team Lead
+### Characteristics of Team Lead

-•	Strong relationships with fellow clinic team members
+1. Strong relationships with fellow clinic team members

-•	Organized
+2. Organized

-•	Basic computer knowledge, Excel experience helpful
+3. Basic computer knowledge, Excel experience helpful

-•	Attention to detail
+4. Attention to detail

-•	Committed to process improvement and use of data to improve care
+5. Committed to process improvement and use of data to improve care

-# Considerations for choosing a standing meeting time
+### Considerations for choosing a standing meeting time

 1. Central location vs. geographically dispersed

 2. Clinic schedule and clinician availability

-# Whom to notify of these decisions and by when
+### Whom to notify of these decisions and by when

-1. List
+1. Who will be the point person for the team until the Team Lead is decided?

+2. You should decide on your Team Lead by _ and they should then work with the Team and Facilitators to nail down a standing meeting time by _ .

+3. Once set, all the team members will receive a pre-session email the week of the upcoming session and a post-session email the week after each session from the _Modeling to Learn_ staff, with Done and Do reminders and links to the necessary resources.

-# THANK YOU FOR MODELING TO LEARN!
+## THANK YOU FOR MODELING TO LEARN!